 Businesses and individuals required to register with the department can now save time by registering, renewing and managing their licenses online.

 The process is easy, secure and faster than registering by mail.
 It eliminates the need to mail in most forms.
 After completing the online process, a confirmation email will be sent for your records.

-All fees submitted to the department are non-refundable.
-The following forms of payment are accepted: VISA and MasterCard (credit/debit).
+Some fees submitted to the department are non-refundable.
+The following forms of payment are accepted: VISA, MasterCard, American Express and e-checks.

 Join "Fresh From Florida"